jeamon/web-based-jobs-worker-service/README.md

 * propagate web request or api call id into jobs processing logs.
 * enforce per process resources limitations (cpu and memory usage).
 * add web and api to delete one or multiple jobs (stop if running or backup their output if done).
-* add web and api routes to fetch the global health and diagnostics of the worker service.

 ## Contribution